ianpherbert/bus-api/README.md

 # Bus-API

-The `Wander By Way bus api` is a Node.js API designed to streamline the retrieval of long-distance bus route information across Europe.
+This is a Node.js API designed to streamline the retrieval of long-distance bus route information across Europe.
 Currently, the API integrates data from popular bus services like BlaBlaCar Bus and FlixBus schedule information.

 ## Features